 The highly controversial and litigated 2001 Roadless Rule limits logging, road construction, mineral leasing, and other activities in designated roadless areas in national forests across the country.
 Alaska has 14.7 million acres of designated roadless areas – about 67% of the national forest land.
 The extent to which the 2001 Roadless Rule applies to Alaska significantly affects the types of industry activities permitted in the Tongass and Chugach National Forests.

 On Oct.
 29, 2020, the Forest Service published a final rule exempting the entire Tongass National Forest from the 2001 Roadless Rule, opening the Forest to timber harvesting and road construction activities.
-On his first day in office, President Biden issued an Executive Order requiring USDA to review the final Roadless Rule and determine whether it is consistent with the policies set forth in the order.
+President Biden reversed course on his first day in office and issued an Executive Order requiring USDA to review the final Roadless Rule and determine whether it is consistent with the policies set forth in the order.
 On Feb.
-1, the USDA issued a memo effectively pausing road construction and timber harvesting in the Tongass National Forest, among other areas, while the Forest Service reviews these activities.
+1, the USDA issued a memo effectively pausing road construction and timber harvesting in the Tongass National Forest, among other areas.
+USDA issued a final rule restoring the application of the 2001 Roadless Rule to the Tongass on Jan.
+27, 2023.

 Given the complex history of the Roadless Rule, this timeline is abbreviated.
 For more complete timelines of the Roadless Rule, please see The Wilderness Society’s Chronology from 2001-2006 and EarthJustice’s timeline.